Buying a GPS: What do I need to look for?

 If you often travel to new places for work or pleasure, have trouble reading maps, or simply hate to ask for directions, you might consider a vehicle GPS device for your car.
 The vehicle navigation GPS device can do things that paper maps are incapable of, such as automatically showing your exact location anywhere on the globe, providing precise turn-by-turn instructions on how to drive from any Point A to any Point B, identifying where the nearest gas and coffee stores are, and warning you when traffic problems make a detour highly advisable.
 Most let you choose your routing preferences, including the shortest distance, the fastest time, or even routes with no toll roads.

 GPS technology works day or night, rain or shine.
-When you're venturing into alien territory, a GPS device can give you greater security and confidence than you'll ever get from paper.
+When you're venturing into alien territory, a GPS device can give you greater security and confidence that you'll ever get from paper.

 Questions to be asked when buying a GPS Navigation Device